palaa159/Docs/Headware/01-Ultracortex-Mark-IV.md

 Then plug the male end of the 8" GRAY and PURPLE to the 4" GRAY and PURPLE.
 ![image](../assets//MarkIV/Photos/Assembly_16Chan_Cables2.JPG)

 Then wire your nodes in the same sequence as the first 8 as seen in the photo below.
-These wires get plugged them in to the OPENBCI DASY board.
+These wires get plugged them in to the OPENBCI DAISY board.
 Remove and replace wire clips when needed to secure the 8 wires you just put in place.
 ![image](../assets//MarkIV/Photos/Assembly_16Chan_Finished.JPG)
 ![image](../assets//MarkIV/Photos/Assembly_16Chan_Finished2.JPG)

+Run wires back to our OPENBCI Board and secure with wire clips.
+As mentioned above, if you're using the default OpenBCI electrode configuration, cut the wires so that they terminate at the following nodes:

+* Channel 9 (N1P on Daisy) - F7
+* Channel 10 (N2P on Daisy) - F8
+* Channel 11 (N3P on Daisy) - F3
+* Channel 12 (N4P on Daisy) - F4
+* Channel 13 (N5P on Daisy) - T3
+* Channel 14 (N6P on Daisy) - T4
+* Channel 15 (N7P on Daisy) - P3
+* Channel 16 (N8P on Daisy) - P4

 ### Adjust the Ultracortex for your head